Optimal Control of Heterogeneous Mean-Field Stochastic Differential Equations with Common Noise and Applications: Problem formulation

-Such an initial condition is said to be admissible and we denote by $\Ic_t$ the space of admissible initial conditions. \item [(2)] We say that $\balpha =(\alpha^u)_u$ is an admissible control if there exists a Borel measurable function $\alpha : I \times [0,T] \times \Cc_{[0,T]} \times \Cc_{[0,T]} \times \mathcal{K} \to \R^m$ such that for a.e $u \in I$
+Such an initial condition is said to be admissible and we denote by $\Ic_t$ the space of admissible initial conditions. \item [(2)] We say that $\balpha =(\alpha^u)_u$ is an admissible control if there exists a Borel measurable function $\alpha : I \times [0,T] \times \Cc_{[0,T]} \times \Cc_{[0,T]} \times \mathcal{K} \to \R^m$ such that for a.e. $u \in I$

-Such a control is said to be admissible and we denote by $\Ac$ the space of admissible controls. \end{itemize} \begin{Remark} \begin{enumerate} \item The admissible conditions \eqref{eq : hypothesis initial conditions} and \eqref{eq : hypothesis admissible control} are chosen similarly to \cite{kharroubi2025stochastic} to ensure the well posedness of the control problem as the cost functional will be defined up to the joint probability law of the state and control processes. \item We point out that unlike the discussion in \cite{de2025linear}, the addition of the common noise in our current setting requires for every $s \in [t,T]$ the joint measurability of a version of the map $I \times \Omega \ni (u,\omega) \mapsto \E \big[X_s^u |B_0 \big] (\omega)$.
-However, noticing that $\E \big[X_s^u | B_0 \big](\omega) = \int_{\R^d} x d \P_{X_s^u|\tilde{B}^0(\omega)}(\d x)$ for a regular conditional version of the conditional law, the joint measurability can be obtained under the measurability of the joint law $I \ni u \mapsto \P_{(X_s^u, \tilde{B}^0)} \in \Pc^2(\R^d \times \Cc_{[0,T]})$ and the usual disintegration theorem on Polish spaces. \end{enumerate} \end{Remark}
+Such a control is said to be admissible and we denote by $\Ac$ the space of admissible controls. \end{itemize} \begin{Remark} \begin{enumerate} \item The admissible conditions \eqref{eq : hypothesis initial conditions} and \eqref{eq : hypothesis admissible control} are chosen similarly to \cite{kharroubi2025stochastic} to ensure the well-posedness of the control problem as the cost functional will be defined up to the joint probability law of the state and control processes. \item We point out that unlike the discussion in \cite{de2026linear}, the addition of the common noise in our current setting requires for every $s \in [t,T]$ the joint measurability of a version of the map $I \times \Omega \ni (u,\omega) \mapsto \E \big[X_s^u |\tilde{B}_0 \big] (\omega)$.
+However, noticing that $\E \big[X_s^u | \tilde{B}_0 \big](\omega) = \int_{\R^d} x d \P_{X_s^u|\tilde{B}^0(\omega)}(\d x)$ for a regular conditional version of the conditional law, the joint measurability can be obtained under the measurability of the joint law $I \ni u \mapsto \P_{(X_s^u, \tilde{B}^0)} \in \Pc_2(\R^d \times \Cc_{[0,T]})$ and the usual disintegration theorem on Polish spaces.
+Indeed, we construct the measure $\mu$ over the Polish space $I \times \R^d \times \Cc_{[0,T]}$ as follows